W.S. Gilbert was a nineteenth century librettist famous for the Gilbert and Sullivan operettas

 Site of Grave:

-Ashes at St. John the Evangelist Church, Great Stanmore, London, England.
+Ashes held at St. John the Evangelist Church, Great Stanmore, London, England.

 Places of Interest: